XPhyro/scripts/README.md

 # scripts
-This repository is a collection of general or specific scripts and utiltiies for Unix-like operating systems.
+This repository is a collection of general or specific scripts and utilities for Unix-like operating systems.
 Most scripts are written in POSIX Shell, i.e. `sh`;
 and most non-script utilities are written in C.